-3. Balanced mixer
+5.3.2.3 Balanced mixer

 The use of balanced SIS mixers has two potential advantages for the MMA.
-Compared with the usual 20 dB LO coupler or beam splitter in front of the mixer, a balanced mixer requires ~17 dB less LO power.
+Compared with the usual ~20 dB LO coupler or beam splitter in front of the mixer, a balanced mixer requires ~17 dB less LO power.
 This greatly eases the task of developing wideband tunerless LOs.
 The other benefit of a balanced mixer is its inherent rejection of AM sideband noise accompanying the LO.
 A MMIC balanced mixer design is shown in Figure 5.3.4.
-Some of these mixers have been fabricated, and tests to verify the design are expected to continue through 1998.